-In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
-The standard requires entities to estimate a lifetime expected credit loss for most financial assets, including trade and other receivables, held-to-maturity debt securities, loans and other financial instruments, and to present the net amount of the financial instrument expected to be collected.
-In November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, which amends the transition requirements and scope of ASU 2016-13 and clarifies that receivables arising from operating leases are not within the scope of the credit losses standard, but rather, should be accounted for in accordance with the leases standard.
-The updated standard became effective for the Operating Partnership on January 1, 2020 and is to be adopted on a modified retrospective basis through a cumulative-effect adjustment to retained earnings on that date.
-While we are currently evaluating the impact ASU 2016-13 will have on our consolidated financial statements and related disclosures, we do not expect the updated standard to have a material impact on the consolidated financial statements.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments.
+The standard required entities to estimate a lifetime expected credit loss for most financial assets, including trade and other receivables, held-to-maturity debt securities, loans and other financial instruments, and to present the net amount of the financial instrument expected to be collected.
+In November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, which amended the transition requirements and scope of ASU 2016-13 and clarified that receivables arising from operating leases are not within the scope of the credit losses standard, but rather, should be accounted for in accordance with the leases standard.
+The updated standard became effective for the Operating Partnership on January 1, 2020 and was adopted on a modified retrospective basis.
+However, as the Operating Partnership's financial assets primarily relate to receivables arising from operating leases, the ASU did not have a material impact on the consolidated financial statements.
+Disclosures were updated pursuant to the requirements of the ASU.